Mr4k/mr4k.github.io/_posts/2016-07-15-sentiment.markdown

 {% endhighlight %}

 **Improvements**
 This solution is only 80% accurate on the test set.
 That is a significant improvement on the 50% chance of guessing randomly but there is still a long way to go.
-Possible improvements could include, taking word order into account, uzing something like [word2vec](https://en.wikipedia.org/wiki/Word2vec) to understand the meanings of words better, using a more complex classifier than an svm.
+Possible improvements could include, taking word order into account, uzing something like [word2vec](https://en.wikipedia.org/wiki/Word2vec) to understand the meanings of words better, using a more complex classifier than a svm.